MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/download-the-wdk.md

 ## Download and install the Windows 11 WDK

 > [!NOTE]
-> Visual Studio 2022 is not currently supported by the WDK.
-This page will be updated when that changes.
+> Visual Studio 2022 is not supported by the Windows 11 WDK.
+To use Visual Studio 2022 to develop and test drivers, download the preview version of the kit.
+For details, see [Installing preview versions of the Windows Driver Kit (WDK)](./installing-preview-versions-wdk.md).

 ### ![download icon.](images/download-install.png) Step 1: Install Visual Studio 2019